laut-ag/api-browser/README.md

 This liberary uses promises and ES\* code.
 It is meant to be used as part of a build system and may/will need polyfilling to work in your environment.
 You **will** have to pollyfill promises as a minimum.
 This liberary is *not* meant to be consumed directly by browsers.
 If you are interested in a liberary that can be used directly in the browser, without polyfilling, or without promises, take a look at the wonderful liberary at <https://github.com/lautde/lautfm\_js\_tools>.

+## Documentation

+Full documentation can be found at <https://fvhockney.github.io/lautfm-api>

 ## Installation

 ```bash